Truckee River Restoration

-Once a thriving, wild waterway with hundreds of bird species and 40-pound Lahontan cutthroat trout, the Truckee had been highly degraded over the past century.
-The lower river had lost approximately 90 percent of its forest and as much as 70 percent of its bird population from 1900 levels.
+Once a thriving, wild waterway with hundreds of bird species and 40-pound Lahontan cutthroat trout, the Lower Truckee had been highly degraded over the past century.
+This stretch of river had lost approximately 90 percent of its forest and as much as 70 percent of its bird population from 1900 levels.
 The native fish had nearly disappeared.

 The restoration work is not just good for the plants and animals that rely on the Truckee.
 It provides amazing benefits to the people who use the river as well, including:

-The restoration efforts completed to date are showing incredible results.
-Birds including the willow flycatcher and the western bluebird have been spotted at restored areas after being absent for several decades.
-Trout and other native fish are using the restored river channels according to surveys by the Nevada Department of Wildlife.
-Tall whitetop, a tough invasive weed prevalent on the Truckee, has been reduced by about 95% in the first areas restored and has been significantly reduced throughout the restoration sites.
-(Watch the time-lapse video of the transformation.)
+"Build it and they will come," says Mickey Hazelwood, the project's director.
+He's right: The restoration efforts are showing incredible results.
+Birds including wigeons, willow flycatcher, and the western bluebird have been spotted at restored areas after being absent for decades.
+Trout and other native fish are using the restored river sections according to surveys by the Nevada Department of Wildlife.
+Weed-infested fields have been transformed into vibrant wetlands.
+In fact, tall whitetop—a tough invasive weed prevalent on the Truckee—has been reduced by about 95% in the first areas restored and has been significantly reduced throughout the restoration sites.

 The Truckee River Needs You